Maersk Broker may look at mergers as other shipbrokers do deals

 "We face growing demands from customers and the trend is that the biggest brokerage firms get bigger," Hald said.
 "We will come out with a very satisfactory result for 2014 but we must continually position ourselves for the future."

-He emphasized that privately-held Maersk Broker was not up for sale and it would continue to buy and sell vessels and act as broker between shipowners, charterers and shipbuilders.
+He emphasised that privately-held Maersk Broker was not up for sale and it would continue to buy and sell vessels and act as broker between shipowners, charterers and shipbuilders.

 The shipping industry has had to try to absorb a glut of new vessels ordered between 2007 and 2009 just as the financial crisis hit.
 This plunged shipping into one of its worst ever downturns.
 This year, a revival in global trade is helping to improve conditions for shipping firms and has also spurred the run of deals, with ship brokers seeking greater scale to help them to benefit from a market recovery.